xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/snmove.1.rst

 hostname of the primary service node as it is known by the node.

-When the \ **snmove**\  command is run it modifies the xCAT database to switch the the primary server to the backup server.
+When the \ **snmove**\  command is run it modifies the xCAT database to switch the primary server to the backup server.

 It will also check the other services that are being used for the node (tftpserver, monserver, nfsserver, conserver), and if they were set